-This Environmental Management Plan/Programme report (EMPr) forms part of the conditions as set out in the Environmental Authorisation (EA) and recommendations as detailed in the Basic Assessment Report (dated June 2018)
+This Environmental Management Plan/Programme report (EMPr) forms part of the conditions as set out in the Environmental Authorisation (EA) and recommendations as detailed in the Basic Assessment Report (dated August 2018)

-This EMPr binds all contractors, sub-contractors and other persons working on the site to adhere to the terms and conditions of the EMPr throughout the construction of the Louw'S Bos public cemetery and memorial park development and associated infrastructure.
+This EMPr binds all contractors, sub-contractors and other persons working on the site to adhere to the terms and conditions of the EMPr throughout the construction of the proposed VGK Knysna 25m telecommunications tree mast and base station development and associated infrastructure.

-Any other Site Specific additional activities decided and agreed upon at the "On Site Start-Up Meeting" must be included to form part of the EMPr.
+Any other Site Specific additional activities decided and agreed upon at the "On-SIte Start-Up Meeting" must be included to form part of the EMPr.